wavebeem/wavebeem.com/src/drafts/2024-video-games-roundup.md

 title: >-
   2024 Video Games Roundup
 description: >-
-  My thoughts about the more interesting and noteworthy games I played in 2024.
+  My thoughts about the games I played in 2024.
 ---

-## What to expect

-I've never done a video games roundup post before.
-I'm going to present a list of all the games I remember playing this year (with brief notes), and then sections about each game I want to discuss more afterward.

-## The list
+## Favorite games

-- **Finished**

-  - 2020 -- _Castlevania: Aria of Sorrow Alter_

-  - 2016 -- _Titanfall 2_

-  - 2024 -- _Momodora: Moonlit Farewell_

-  - 2024 -- _Balatro_

-  - 2024 -- _Destiny 2: The Final Shape_
+### Destiny 2: The Final Shape (2024)

-  - 2024 -- _Fallen Leaf_
+--

-  - 2024 -- _Shin Megami Tensei V: Vengeance_
+### Shin Megami Tensei V: Vengeance (2024)

+--

+### Balatro (2024)

+Wow, this game is really fun.
+Incredible soundtrack.
+Simple concept.
+Base difficulties are easy enough that you can get your bearings and learn how to play while still feeling successful.
+Good art too.
+Also, it's made using [LÖVE](https://www.love2d.org/), the 2D game engine for Lua (I've used it and thought it was great!).

+## Games I finished

+### Castlevania: Aria of Sorrow Alter (2020)

+I love Castlevania.
+My good friend Anna recommended this ROM hack to me for one of my favorite games of all time.
+She was right: I love it!
+Hard to say if it's better than the base game, but it changed everything up enough that it felt really fresh despite me knowing my way around the base game pretty well.

+### Titanfall 2 (2016)

+Everyone talks about the time level, but I think the prefab home factory level was way cooler.
+Also, the level on the moving ships.
+Wow.
+These are some extremely memorable levels, and the robot buddy is great.

+### Momodora: Moonlit Farewell (2024)

+What a lovely game.
+I adore the previous game _Momodora: Reverie Under the Moonlight_.
+The character Pardoner Fennel from that game is one reason I chose Fennel as my middle name.
+This game is gorgeous and super fun.
+Glad to see rdein and friends make one final Momodora, and it's the most Momodora of all in so many ways.

+### Fallen Leaf (2024)

+Really weird but pretty cool.
+Tries do a lot of stuff.
+Not all of it works out well.
+In a lot of ways it's like classic Mega Man, but you also need to collect tons of characters and find lots of hidden secrets.
+I felt the balance was kinda off for some of the bosses.
+I liked the art and music a lot.
+The characters mostly felt worse than the main character, Leaf, though.

-  - 2024 -- _Dragon Quest III HD-2D Remake_
+### Dragon Quest III HD-2D Remake (2024)

+Really cute!
+I don't prefer "HD-2D" to just giving me the SNES or GBC sprite work directly, but it does have many nice QoL features added to the game.
+And it doesn't look tacky and awful like the Android ports.
+I think I actually preferred the simplicity of Dragon Quest I and II (which I played on GBC).
+The multi-classing system must've been really cool at the time, and honestly is still pretty good fun.
+I don't recommend bothering with catching all the monsters or taking a Monster Tamer when you play, though, unless you want to double or triple your playtime for very little reward.

-  - 2006 -- _Castlevania: Portrait of Ruin_
+### Castlevania: Portrait of Ruin (2006)

+Still a great Castlevania game.
+Bummer about losing Ayami Kojima's art, though.
+I wish Charlotte was more useful, it's basically a solo game as Jonathan.

-  - 2008 -- _Castlevania: Order of Ecclesia_
+### Castlevania: Order of Ecclesia (2008)

+Holds up worse than I expected.
+I found the game more frustrating due to needing to use precisely timed two button combos to deal maximum damage against the game's complete health sponge cast of enemies.
+But hey, Castlevania where you get to play as a cool girl!
+It could be worse.

-  - 2005 -- _Castlevania: Dawn of Sorrow_
+### Castlevania: Dawn of Sorrow (2005)

-  - 2014 -- _Fable Anniversary_

-- **Played**

-  - 2023 -- _Cobalt Core_

-  - 2024 -- _UFO 50_
+Aria of Sorrow's loser brother.
+Despite all the similarities, this just feels so much worse on every axis _except_ pixel art.
+Whew, the sprite work is incredible here.
+In love.

+### Fable Anniversary (2014)

+This game originally came out for Fable's 10 year anniversary... and here I was playing it again for Fable Anniversary's 10 year anniversary lol.
+I played it on stream and had a lot of fun.
+Though at this point I'm more laughing _at_ the game than with it.
+My goal was to make a twink (0 STR, MAX DEX) build, and eventually I got gay married to the tattooist in Knothole Glade.
+We decided on stream that my new gay husband was going to feed me soup until I got strong (MAX STR) because playing that game without melee gets really boring.
+Oh, and we named the main character Crispin.
+It was a silly time.

+## Games I played

+### Cobalt Core (2023)

+This game is super fun!
+I'm loving the pixel art, the music, the writing, the gameplay.
+I've been playing it "co-op" with Ash on the couch, and we discuss strategies out loud.
+I'm about halfway through with the game, and only started it in December.

+### UFO 50 (2024)

+I don't see this game as "shelved" because I really like it, it's just too much for me to consider "beating" in any meaningful sense.
+So far my favorite games are _Devilition_, because I love a puzzle/strategy game, and _Rail Heist_, which feels like a strategy game where you have to perfectly execute your silly ideas.
+There's some other fun games in there too, but most are a bit too old & janky feeling for me to want to work through.
+I realize this is intentional, but I don't have any nostalgia for 1980s video games, and I haven't really gotten into them later in life either.

-  - 2024 -- _Path of Exile 2_
+### Path of Exile 2 (2024)

-  - 2024 -- _Helldivers 2_

-- **Shelved**

-  - 2024 -- _Dokimon: Quest_
+This is really fun so far.
+It's just in early access, but I can see myself continuing to play it.
+I love the co-op and just blasting and looting with friends.
+The addition of the new twin stick control scheme feels extremely overpowered for magic users, though.
+I wonder what they'll do with that.
+If it's anything like the first Path of Exile, it'll still be going strong 10 years later, so there's no rush for me to gorge myself before the game even has its true release date.

+## Games I shelved

+### Helldivers 2 (2024)

+A fun and silly co-op game.
+I always had fun playing, but never really got hooked.
+I would consider playing it again with friends, but won't be seeking it out.

+### Dokimon: Quest (2024)

 This game has some nice quality of life features I wish Pokémon had, but otherwise it's just not super fun to me.

-  - 2018 -- _Judgment_
+### Judgment (2018)

 I was really digging the story in this for a while, but the actual gameplay got stale to me.
 I think I'm done with _Ryu ga Gotoku Studios_ games for... a while.
 I really didn't like the sidequest writing.
 The voice acting was great.
 I looked up every cutscene for the end of the game, and I think the twists maybe got a bit out of hand.

-  - 2013 -- _Final Fantasy X/X-2 HD Remaster_
+### Final Fantasy X/X-2 HD Remaster (2013)

 I simply could not have fun playing this game.
 Supposedly it gets more interested shortly after I stopped playing, but I couldn't summon the willpower to keep going.
 I can tell there's some cool fucky story stuff going on with the multiple worlds, but I'm just keeping this on the shelf.
 I'd rather just hear a friend explain it to me some time.

-  - 2024 -- _RKGK_
+### RKGK (2024)

 I just didn't have fun playing this.
 I only logged a few hours.

-  - 2022 -- _Chico and the Magic Orchards_
+### Chico and the Magic Orchards (2022)

 Incredibly cute, but I didn't really like the mental math of the positioning and angles necessary to beat the puzzles.

-  - 2024 -- _Isles of Sea and Sky_
+### Isles of Sea and Sky (2024)

 I heard "Zelda without combat" but what I actually got was "open world sokoban".
 I found it incredibly overwhelming the way the game was massively interconnected, making it unclear which rooms I should even spend my time in.

-  - 2023 -- _Star Ocean: The Second Story R_
+### Star Ocean: The Second Story R (2023)

 Killer music.
 Subpar English voice acting.
 Cliche story.
 Combat felt like a bad version of _Tales of Symphonia_.
 I stopped playing after the difficulty spiked in the mid-late game, leading to me being frustrated.

-  - 2014 -- _Momodora III_
+### Momodora III (2014)

-    I liked _Momodora: Reverie Under the Moonlight_, _Momodora: Moonlit
+I liked _Momodora: Reverie Under the Moonlight_, _Momodora: Moonlit Farewell_,
-    Farewell_, and even _Momodora II_, but I didn't really like _Momodora III_.
+and even _Momodora II_, but I didn't really like _Momodora III_.
+It's super
-    It's super cute, but the levels felt a bit mean (lots of one hit kill surprises), and the tiny sprites + fast button mashing attacks + tough bosses was a frustrating combination to me.
+cute, but the levels felt a bit mean (lots of one hit kill surprises), and the tiny sprites + fast button mashing attacks + tough bosses was a frustrating combination to me.

-  - 2010 -- _Alpha Protocol_
+### Alpha Protocol (2010)

 Well, I actually beat this game a few times before.
 I decided to stream it for another playthrough this year, but I gave up without finishing it, mostly because my stream attendance was really low.
 It's a worse game than I remember, but I still think it did some interesting stuff.
 I'd love to see a reboot of this franchise.